Below is a summary of the main steps involved in buying a property.

 Get your finances in place

 - First, work out how much of a deposit for the mortgage you can get together.
-Think about savings, what you might be able to borrow from family, and how much you would get if you put your current home on the market and paid off your deposit.
+Think about savings, what you might be able to borrow from family, and how much you would get if you put your current home on the market.
 If you have any savings on long term deposit that you plan to use, cash them in.

 - Decide what sort of mortgage you want.

 - A mortgage broker can be particularly helpful if you would like advice on mortgages, to scan the full range of mortgages in the market or if you have special circumstances such as being self-employed.

 - Get a mortgage in principle, which will put you in a stronger position.

 - If you want to move to a new home close to where you already live, there is little to decide

 - You might want to move to a more rural location, and if you are used to living in a town then you will find rural life quite different.
 It is much quieter and can be more isolating, and you won’t just be able to pop down to the supermarket in five minutes.
 Your friends may have to drive some distance to visit you.
 But it also has benefits, you will be living in beautiful surroundings, and you may save money or be able to buy a larger property for the same money as one closer to town.
 You may also want some land, or just a much larger garden.